 \[ f'(x_0) = \lim_{x \to x_0} \frac{\ln\left(\frac{x}{x_0}\right)}{x - x_0} \qquad (*) \]

-To simplify, let \( u = x - x_0 \), which implies that \( x = x_0 + u \).
-As \( x \to x_0 \), we also have \( u \to 0 \).
+To simplify, we let \( u = x - x_0 \), implying that \( x = x_0 + u \).
+When \( x \to x_0 \), also \( u \to 0 \).

-Substituting \( x = x_0 + u \) into the limit \( (*) \), we get:
+Substituting \( x = x_0 + u \) in the limit \( (*) \), we have

 \[ f'(x_0) = \lim_{u \to 0} \frac{\ln\left(\frac{x_0 + u}{x_0}\right)}{u} \]